aws-samples/pgp-decryption-for-transfer-family/README.md

 ### Creating Transfer Family Server
 - If you don't want to deploy the custom Transfer Family identity provider via CloudFormation mentioned in the above step, and don't have a currently up and running Transfer Family server, please refer to this link for instructions on how to create a new Transfer Family server: https://docs.aws.amazon.com/transfer/latest/userguide/getting-started.html
 - If you deployed the CloudFormation stack mentioned in the step above, you can ignore this step.

-### Adding Private Key to Secrets Manager
-- On the AWS Console, navigate to Secrets Manager.
-- Select "Store a new secret"
-- Select "Other type of secret"
-- Select "Plaintext"
-- Delete the `{"":""}`
-- Paste in your Private Key
-- Select "Next"
-- Name your secret: PGP_PrivateKey
-- Select "Next"
-- Leave all options as default, select "Next"
-- Select "Store"

-### Creating an S3 Bucket (POSSIBLY OPTIONAL)
-- NOTE: This step is only optional if you already have an S3 bucket configured that you'd like to use.
-- If not, you will need to follow these steps to create a new S3 bucket
-- Navigate to the S3 console within the AWS console
-- Click "Create bucket"
-- Name your bucket (Example: pgp-decrypted-files)
-- Leave all options as default, unless you have specific requirements to do otherwise
-- Scroll down to the bottom and select "Create bucket"

 ### Creating the Lambda Function